Sidik Mia

 Sidik Mia (4 March 1965 – 12 January 2021) was a Malawian businessman, politician, and Member of Parliament who held various ministerial positions within the Cabinet of Malawi beginning in 2004, serving as Minister of Transport and Public Works since June 2020.
 He was the Deputy President of the Malawi Congress Party (MCP) until his death due to COVID-19 related illness on 12 January 2021 during the COVID-19 pandemic in Malawi.
 He stood as the vice presidential running mate to Dr. Lazarus Chakwera in the 2019 Malawian general election.

 Early life

 Sidik Mia was born in 1965 in Chikwawa.
 He went on to obtain a diploma in Business Management.
 Upon completion, he subsequently established a number of businesses within Malawi and built a network of wealthy business partners who he would later on persuade to become major donors to the Democratic Progressive Party.

 Sidik Mia's Father, Abdul Wahab Sidik Mia was born in Nsanje, Marka.
 Business tycoon and philanthropist, he had been influential in the politics of Nyasaland and later on Malawi (mostly in the lower shire and later on nationwide).

-Apart from being a Politician, Hon.
-Sidik Mia also loved being with people from all walks of life.
-He paid for educational fees for many underprivileged students and also assisted a lot of vulnerable citizens through his charity program.
-He was also a religious person, a very devout Muslim.